khalisi-1906/BLUESTONE/README.md

 }

+🔗 Source Control Reference

+NOTE: Due to proprietary and confidentiality agreements, the source code for this project cannot be made public (as per Clause 13 in the Offer Letter).

+Internal Repository Location:
+The complete, implemented source code is stored on Blue Stone Tech Labs Pvt.
+Ltd.'s internal version control system.

+Project Path: //depot/rhino-renderer/features/gemstone_optics

+Final Commit Hash/Branch: [INSERT FINAL COMMIT HASH OR BRANCH NAME HERE]

+Access: Access restricted to internal employees and management.

+Academic Submission Note (If applicable):
+For external academic review, a sanitized copy of the HLSL and C++ files, stripped of proprietary framework dependencies, is provided under separate confidential cover.

 📝 Usage and Integration

 Material Setup: Ensure all gemstone materials are assigned gemstoneIOR and gemstoneAbbe values in the material constants buffer.